What is compost?

 Twigs and branches greater than 1/4 inch in diameter and fibrous palm fronds should be processed in a shredder/chipper before composting.
 Leaves, especially waxy types such as live oak, laurel oak, water oak, and magnolia, also break down faster if they are shredded.
 Sawdust and other wood scraps can be composted, but they take a long time to decompose.

 Keep seed-laden weeds, diseased plants, and nematode-infested roots out of the compost pile since it is difficult for most home composting units to reach the high temperatures (130–140°F) needed to destroy these pests.
 Meat, bones, and foods with oils, dressings, or fats should not be composted because they may attract animals or produce an objectionable odor.
 The manure of animals that eat plants (cows, horses, etc.) is a great "green" material for a compost pile.
-However, the waste of carnivorous animals (dogs, cats, etc.) should not be used due to the possibility of diseases.
+Avoid manures from animals that have grazed on or been fed forage treated with herbicides (see EDIS publication AG416 Herbicide Residues in Manure, Compost, or Hay https://edis.ifas.ufl.edu/publication/AG416).
+The waste of carnivorous animals (dogs, cats, etc.) should also not be used due to the possibility of diseases.

 Building a Compost Pile